 There can also be charges for opening an account and applying for a credit card.
 And if you accidentally overdraw your account, you'll be paying high fees and interest charges.

-Along with normal banking fees, if you send money abroad from Austria, or if you send money to Austria you’ll face more fees.
+Along with normal banking fees, if you send money abroad from Austria, you’ll face more fees.
 While some transfers within the EU will only cost you a nominal fee, these can vary from bank to bank.
 As is common in most countries, Austrian banks will advertise a fixed fee for sending money abroad, while adjusting their exchange rate and taking a hidden fee from this.
 You can check the real exchange rate on Google to make sure you’re not losing out when you’re making a transfer abroad.

-To avoid hidden fees entirely, send money online with Wise.
+To avoid hidden fees entirely, use Wise.
 They only use the real exchange rate and tell you their fee upfront, so you’ll always know how much you’re sending.